 5 Smart, Simple Ways to Save Money on Meat Right Now

-Between the financial stresses caused by the COVID-19 crisis, the looming meat shortage, and the fact that we’re all cooking at home far more than usual, finding ways to curtail costs at the supermarket is top of mind.
-Vegetarianism—or eating a more plant-based diet—are both smart options, but meat serves center stage on plates (and as a protein source) for most of America.
+Since many economic experts expect inflation to last for a few years, thus driving up the prices of everything from milk to clothing, finding ways to curtail costs at the supermarket is top of mind.
+Plus, it's never a bad idea to save money at the grocery store.
+Vegetarianism—or eating a more plant-based diet—are both smart options if you're trying to save on meat, but meat serves center stage on plates (and as a protein source) for most of America.

-It’s a tricky game to play.
+It's a tricky game to play.
 Meat is (rightfully) expensive to produce compared to many other grocery items, because animals require a significant amount of care, food, water, handling, and so on.
-Buying factory-farmed, mass-produced, or super cheap cuts can be bad for you, and bad for the environment—the consolidation of the meat processing industry is largely what’s responsible for the shortage, after all.
-But going ham in the premium poultry or beef aisles can be a bummer for your food budget.
+Buying factory-farmed, mass-produced, or super-cheap cuts can be bad for you, and bad for the environment—the consolidation of the meat processing industry is partially what's responsible for a rash of shortages after all.
+But going HAM in the premium poultry or beef aisles can be a bummer for your food budget.
 Here are a few fuss-free methods to help you spend less money on meat.

 Do the butchering (or breaking down) yourself.